facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 }
 ```

-Then, the Native Component and the Fabric Component can be updated using the function declared in the shared manager.
+Then, the Native Component and the Fabric Native Component can be updated using the function declared in the shared manager.

 For example, for a Native Component: